VicentCano/UNETCarvana/README.md

 ## NOTE

 I do not recommend anyone taking this project as a base or reference for them.
 This was **my first contact with DNN and CNN**, so this work contains many things that I think **should be improved**.
-This project was developed during my Erasmus+ stay at CTU Prague.
+This project was developed during my Erasmus+ stay at CTU Prague and was based on a mix of tutorials, guides, and papers.

 ## Introduction